A Short Bible Study on Empathy

 We need to be sensitive to other people's needs, stresses, responsibilities, and weaknesses.

 Empathy is the "Golden Rule" attitude that helps us share and understand the feelings of others.
-A good parent thinks about how they would feel if they were their child, and they punish their child appropriately and lovingly.
+For example, a good parent thinks about how they would feel if they were their child, and they punish their child appropriately and lovingly.
 A good adult child thinks how they would feel if they were their parents, and they treat their parents with the respect and attention they would want from their grown children.

-copyright 2015, Gail Burton Purath, BiteSizeBibleStudy.com, edited and updated in 2021
+copyright 2015, Gail Burton Purath, BiteSizeBibleStudy.com, edited and updated in 2026

 No comments: